-Six additional credit hours chosen from the following: Computer Science at any level MATH 335-3 Numerical Analysis I STAT 371-3 Probability and Statistics for Scientists and Engineers
+Six additional credit hours chosen from the following:

+Computer Science at any level

+MATH 335-3 Numerical Analysis I

 Elective credit hours as necessary to ensure completion of a minimum of 120 credit hours including any additional credits necessary to meet the Academic Breadth requirement of the University (see Academic Regulation 15).
 A total of 45 credit hours in upper-division (300 and 400 level) courses from any discipline are required for graduation.